pelias/documentation/getting-started/002-search.md

 ### Selecting Layers

+{layer options}

 ### Coarse Geocoding (Neighborhoods, Cities, States, Countries)
 There are many cases where you're after not a point, but a general area, whether it's the name of a town, a neighborhood, a county, or a country.

+- Coarse general
+- Select cities
+- Select localities in a country (with boundary.country)